 In evaluating a woman's fertility, a health care provider will ask specific questions about her health history.
-These include1:
+These include:1,2

-Initial screening will also involve a physical exam including a pelvic exam, a Pap test, and blood tests to look at overall health.
-The health care provider will look for signs of milk production in the breasts, which suggests a hormone imbalance, and physical symptoms of polycystic ovary syndrome.
+Initial screening may also involve a physical exam, including a pelvic exam or pelvic ultrasound, a Pap test, and blood tests to look at overall health.
+The health care provider may look for signs of milk production in the breasts, which suggests a hormone imbalance, and other physical symptoms of

-A health care provider may also carry out the following laboratory tests and evaluations1,2:
+A health care provider may also conduct the following laboratory tests and evaluations:1,2

 A health care provider may also ask a man to provide a sample of semen to assess the health and quality of his sperm.
 To give a semen sample, the man is requested to refrain from ejaculation for around 48 hours before the test.
 He then provides a sample by masturbating into a cup or by having intercourse using a special condom (without contraceptive) that collects semen without affecting the sperm.
-A man may need to provide a semen sample on more than one occasion because sperm production can vary over time depending on the man's activities and stress level.
+A man may need to provide a semen sample on more than one occasion, because sperm production can vary over time depending on the man's current health status, activities, and stress level.

 What is fertility preservation?